The Media Is Blaming Ghost Guns For United Healthcare CEO Shooting

 Duration: 7:03

-Colion Noir critically examines the media's narrative surrounding the United Healthcare CEO shooting, specifically focusing on the 'ghost gun' aspect.
-He argues that the focus on the firearm's origin distracts from the individual responsible for the crime, asserting that the tool used is less important than the person wielding it.
-Noir emphasizes that banning untraceable firearms is unlikely to deter criminals and serves as a pretext for broader gun control measures, advocating for a focus on societal issues like mental health and poverty instead.
+Colion Noir, an expert firearms instructor, critically analyzes the media's portrayal of 'ghost guns' in relation to the United Healthcare CEO shooting.
+He argues that the focus on the firearm's origin (homemade vs. serialized) distracts from the core issue: the individual committing the crime.
+Noir emphasizes that banning untraceable firearms is ineffective against criminals and serves as a pretext for broader gun control measures, ultimately infringing on the rights of law-abiding citizens.

 Quick Summary

-Colion Noir argues that the media's focus on 'ghost guns' in crimes like the United Healthcare CEO shooting is a distraction.
-He asserts that the individual, not the untraceable firearm, is responsible, and that banning such weapons is a tactic for broader gun control rather than a solution to violence.
+Firearms expert Colion Noir argues that the media's focus on 'ghost guns' following the United Healthcare CEO shooting is a distraction.
+He contends that the individual, not the untraceable firearm, is responsible for the crime, and that banning such weapons is ineffective against criminals while infringing on rights.

 Chapters